IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 ### Initialisation / Training

-With historical data in place and fresh data coming in regularly, I configured a detector to track the `max()` of our four metrics using [this guide](https://opendistro.github.io/for-elasticsearch-docs/docs/ad/#get-started-with-anomaly-detection) from the documentation.
+The ODFE documentation has an [excellent guide](https://opendistro.github.io/for-elasticsearch-docs/docs/ad/#get-started-with-anomaly-detection) for setting up a detector.
+Following that we end up with a configuration that looks like this:

 ![Anomaly Detector Configuration](/images/es_anomaly_detector_configuration.png)

+Note that:

-- I picked `Detector Interval = 5 minutes` and `Window Delay = 1 minute`
+- I picked `Detector Interval = 5 minutes` and `Window Delay = 2 minutes`
   - The documentation suggests smaller intervals make the system more real-time but consume more CPU, which sounds about right.
 - You are allowed to add up to 5 features per detector - this seems to be an ODFE limitation rather than that of the RCF algorithm itself.
+- I have chosen to track the `max()` value for each metric.
+You can use any of the standard ElasticSearch aggregations.
-- Once configured, the detector took about 15 minutes to initialise and go live.
+- Once configured, the detector took between 30-60 minutes to initialise and go live.
 - I made the mistake of trying to enable the detector on a `t2.small` instance and kept running into an `unknown error`.
-Should have RTFM first :-).
+This disappeared once I changed the instance size to `t2.medium`.

-### Simulating Anomalies
+## Simulating Anomalies
+Before we go any further, let's define an anamoly.
+One definition, from Merriam Webster, fits our use case well:

+> deviation from the common rule

+For us, any value outside the nominal specifications stated above is an anamolous value and should trigger the detector.

+### Scenario 1 - Frequent Anamolies
-Now for the fun bit, I simulated anomalies in about 60% of the data points using the following snippet:
+I simulated anomalies in about 60% of the data points using the following snippet.
+Note that we are randomly introducing anamolies into one or all of the four metrics.

 ```python